 The Security page is opened through the Profile page, under WLAN Settings in the Network Settings folder.
-After selecting Ad-hoc or Infrastructure Mode, click [Security] to open the Security page for the selected profile.
-In Ad-hoc Mode, only one profile is available, whereas three profiles are available in Infrastructure Mode.
+In Infrastructure Mode, click [Security] to open the Security page.
+Three profiles are available in Infrastructure Mode.

 You will need to configure Authentication and Encryption.
 These settings must match the settings on the wireless device at the other end of the connection (such as the AP).
 Different settings and options are available depending on how Authentication and Encryption are configured.